Summit 26 from June 1-4 in San Francisco

 Note that you can either stream the data into a regular Snowflake table or a Snowflake managed Apache Iceberg table depending on your use case.

 The architecture diagram below shows the deployment.
 An MSK cluster and a Linux EC2 instance (jumphost) will be provisioned in private subnets of an AWS VPC.
-The Linux jumphost will host the Kafka producer and Snowpipe streaming via Kafka Connect.
+The Linux jumphost will host the Kafka producer and the Snowflake High Performance (HP) Kafka Connector (v4.x) via Kafka Connect.
+The HP connector uses a server-side architecture with a PIPE object in Snowflake that manages data processing and buffering, delivering up to 10 GB/s throughput per table with 5-10 second latency.

 The Kafka producer calls the data sources' REST API and receives time-series data in JSON format.
 This data is then ingested into the Kafka cluster before being picked up by the Kafka connector and delivered to a Snowflake table.
 The data in Snowflake table can be visualized in real-time with AMG (Amazon Managed Grafana) and Streamlit The historical data can also be analyzed by BI tools like Amazon Quicksight.